RanRanZhou/bash-heroku-class/bash.md

 	mbp-phil:~ okcoders$ ls
 	Applications	Documents	Library		Music	Public		Desktop		Downloads	Movies	Pictures

-We can pass the `-l` flags to `ls` to show the long listing, which includes additional information about the files.
+We can pass the `-l` flag to `ls` to show the long listing, which includes additional information about the files:

 	mbp-phil:~ okcoders$ ls -l
 	total 0